-The turning mechanism in devices with $Ex\ d/de$ or $FM/CSA\ Cl.\ I$ Div.
-1 classification is not the same as that described here.
-The procedure for turning these housings is described in the Ex-specific documentation.
+The rotating mechanism in devices with Ex d/de or FM/CSA Cl.
+I Div.
+1 approval is different to that described here.
+The relevant procedure is described in the Ex-specific documentation.

 - 1. Loosen the two securing screws. - 2.
 Turn the bayonet catch as far as it will go. - 3.
 Carefully lift the transmitter housing as far as it will go. - 4.
 Turn the transmitter housing to the desired position (max. $2 \times 90^{\circ}$ in either direction). - 5.
 Lower the housing into position and reengage the bayonet catch. - 6.
 Retighten the two securing screws.